 - It can't see colors.

-So, one thing is for sure, LiDAR by itself is also not enough for a self-driving car.
+So, one thing is for sure, LiDAR by itself is also not enough for a self-driving car, though it can replace RADAR.

 Cameras have been available in cars for a long time, initially to help with parking and driving in reverse.
 In this case, it's still the human driver who interprets what a camera can see.
 And that's simple.